research and planning

 Project overview

-This will provide information about groundwater flow, aquifer interconnectivity and aquifer replenishment rates.
-This research will improve the understanding of the renewability of the groundwater resources.
+This provides information about groundwater flow, aquifer interconnectivity and aquifer replenishment rates.

 Catchment Yield Science